 2003 AVMF Offers Support

-In 2003, the American Veterinary Medical Foundation hosted a pilot presentation of the North Carolina state animal response model in Colorado.
+The American Veterinary Medical Foundation hosted a pilot presentation of the North Carolina state animal response model in Colorado.
 An audience of over 80 people representing 60 state agencies and non-governmental organizations spent two days assimilating and planning.

-The Kansas State Animal Response Team began as a steering committee, through an initiative of the Kansas Veterinary Medical Association in 2004.
-In 2004, a statewide symposium was held to gain interest from the Emergency Management community.
+The Kansas State Animal Response Team begins as a steering committee, through an initiative of the Kansas Veterinary Medical Association.
+A statewide symposium was held to gain interest from the Emergency Management community.

 2007 Kansas State Animal Response Team is Incorporated

 While maintaining sponsorship by the KVMA the Kansas State Animal Response Team officially forms as a non-profit, public 501(c)(3) charitable organization, and continues to develop its organizational structure, training program and recruit key officers, board members, and volunteers.
 Many states are now involved and programs have developed as State Animal Response Teams, State Agricultural Response Teams, or State Animal Resource Teams.

 The Kansas State Animal Response Team, in late 2012, began coordinating efforts to develop a regional plan for animal response teams in Kansas.
 The methodology for building teams began with county animal response teams or “CART”.
 Eventually the realization of this overwhelming task, developing a CART in all 105 Kansas counties, was acknowledged and in 2012 the regional team concept began to develop.